Age Groups and Vaccines: Teens/College

 After the vaccines

-When you get home, realize that your teen may be more tired than usual.
-He may be sore where the shot was given.
+Once back home, realize that your teen may be more tired than usual.
+They may be sore where the shot was given.
 Try to be patient and understanding and provide comfort to your teen.
-You can also give him a pain reliever as directed by the doctor.
+You can also offer pain reliever if directed by the doctor.
 If the area where the shot was given is red, tender or swollen, your teen can use a cool wet cloth on the area.
-If your teen has a fever, have him take a cool shower or bath.
-Give your teen plenty of fluids and be aware that he may be less interested in food over the next 24 hours.
+If your teen has a fever, they can take a cool shower or bath.
+Give your teen plenty of fluids and be aware that they may be less interested in food over the next 24 hours.

 Watch for signs of a reaction from the vaccine including a rash, prolonged fever, or unusual behaviors.
-If you have any reason for concern, call your child’s doctor who can tell you what to expect and what to do.
+If you have any reason for concern, call the doctor who can tell you what to expect and what to do.

 While most side effects are minor, if your teen has a severe reaction, you or the doctor can file a report to the Vaccine Adverse Events Reporting System or VAERS.